Skip to content

 Liatris ligulistylis (Meadow blazing star)

-Plant in full to partial sun in average, well-drained soils.
-Water only when dry during first year; drought tolerant once established.
-Meadow blazing star is a magnet for migrating monarchs – have your camera ready!
+Plant in full to partial sun in medium wet to medium dry.
+This blazing star prefers a moister location than its relatives.
+Not native to Ohio but is native in neighboring states.
+Meadow blazing star is a magnet for migrating monarchs which is why we offer it – have your camera ready!
 Grows 36-60” tall.

 Liatris scariosa var. nieuwlandii (Northern blazing star)